AWS-Security-Portfolio/iam-least-privilege/README.md

 ## Screenshots

-*All relevant screenshots demonstrating each step are included in the screenshots/ folder of this repository.
+*All screenshots are included in the screenshots/ folder of this repository.*

 | #  | File Name                          | What it Shows                                       |
 |----|------------------------------------|-----------------------------------------------------|